VanDerLars/best_xojo_ide_styles/README.md

 # best_xojo_ide_styles

-Two good Xojo IDE code editor styles that we use.
+Three good Xojo IDE code editor styles that we use.
 One light, one dark.

 The dark one is inspired by Cobalt2 from Wes Bos.